-Discourses that use the "free rider excuse" claim outside parties will actively take advantage of any who take the lead on climate change mitigation.
+Discourses that use the "free rider excuse" claim outside parties will actively take advantage of any who take the lead on climate change mitigation (Lamb et al., 2020).
 Most who use this discourse claim that other countries or organizations will negate any effort to reduce emissions by increasing their own, or that reducing emissions will put countries at an economic disadvantage, which will be taken advantage of by others on the world stage.